JensPiegsa/docker-cheat-sheet/index.md

 ```

 {: .note}
-Also removes *named volumes* that are currently not mounted by any container!
+Caution, this also removes *named volumes* that are currently not mounted by any container!

 ## 2.2.
 Docker Machine